The Breadwinners' Programme

 For more information about our services, visit: sydney.edu.au/study/academic-support/aboriginal-and-torres-strait-islander-support.html

 The Breadwinners’ Programme is a four year program.
 If you extend your study time due to failing a subject, you will be responsible for negotiating with your employer about your return-to-work agreement.

-If your studies continue beyond Years 3 and 4, you will not be entitled to receive any scholarship payments under the Programme.
+If your studies continue beyond the fourth year, you will not be entitled to receive any further scholarship payments under the Programme.

 Aboriginal and/or Torres Strait Islander students are encouraged to proudly, safely and confidently self-identify at the University of Sydney.
 Applicants of the Breadwinners’ Programme are required to provide confirmation of their identity with their application.
 For more information on supporting documents to include, download our Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015 (PDF, 81KB).